Carnegie Mellon University Logo PNG

 1912 – 1967

-The first university seal was used in 1912 when Carnegie Technical Schools gained institute status until the universities merged.
+The first university seal was used in 1912, when the Carnegie Technical Schools gained institute status, a designation that lasted until the universities merged.
 The edge of the seal reads “Carnegie Institute of Technology,” along with the year and place of founding: “Pittsburgh, Pennsylvania, 1912.”

-At the center of the seal is a tablet engraved with the phrase from the philanthropist when he donated funds to establish the institution: “My heart is in the work.”
+At the center of the seal is a tablet engraved with the philanthropist’s words upon donating funds to establish the institution: “My heart is in the work.”
 Above the tablet is a lamp, symbolizing the light of truth.

 Ribbons extend from the tablet, inscribed with the key characteristics of an educated person: science, art, service, and character.
-The composition portrays Carnegie as a moral and complete individual, with charity and truth in his mind.
+The composition portrays Carnegie as a moral and complete individual, guided by charity and truth.
 He dedicates his life to service and the advancement of science and art.

-The seal’s background is adorned with the leaves and flowers of the thistle, the symbol of Scotland, Carnegie’s homeland.
+The seal’s background is adorned with thistle leaves and flowers, the symbol of Scotland, Carnegie’s homeland.
 This plant embodies resilience and the ability to overcome challenges.

 1967 – today